On multi-interpolated multiple zeta values: Introduction

 It turned out that the interpolated series satisfies many identities generalizing or unifying earlier result for multiple zeta and zeta star values, see for example Yamamoto~\cite{Y} for a generalization of the sum identity as well as many other results, and also Hoffman and Ihara~\cite{HI} or Hoffman~\cite{H2000,H2018} for further results.
 We also refer to Tanaka and Wakabayashi~\cite{TaWa} for a proof of Kawashima’s relations, to Wakabayashi~\cite{Waka} as well as Li and Qin~\cite{LiQin1} for Double shuffle and Hoffman’s relations, and to Li~\cite{Li} for a recent study of algebraic aspects, including extended double shuffle relations, symmetric sum formulas and restricted sum formulas.

-Most important, a product $\istuff$ was introduced by Yamamoto~\cite{Y} for the interpolated MZVs, see also~\cite{H2000,H2018,HI}.
+Most important, the so-called $t$-harmonic product $\istuff$ was introduced by Yamamoto~\cite{Y} for the interpolated MZVs, see also~\cite{H2000,H2018,HI}.
 It satisfies

-where the product $\istuff$ is defined in an algebraic way (see Section~\ref{SecAlg}).
+where the product $\istuff$ is actually defined in an algebraic way (see Section~\ref{SecAlg}).
 Hoffman and Ihara used a general algebra framework, leading, amongst others to expressions for interpolated MZVs $\ztt(\{s\}_{k})$ in terms of Bell polynomials and ordinary single argument zeta values, $m\ge 1$.
+Here and throughout this work $\{s\}_{k}$ means $s$ repeated $k$ times.

-In this work we introduce a generalization $\vsig$ of the parameter $\sigma$, which leads to multi\--interpolated multiple zeta values, both non-truncated $\ztm(i_1,\dots,i_k)$ and truncated $\ztm_n(i_1,\dots,i_k)$.
-We will use symbolic combinatorial methods to obtain identities for multi-interpolated multiple zeta values, $\zt^{\vec{t}}(\{s\}_k)$, generalising earlier results for $\ztt(\{s\}_{k})$.
-Then, we follow closely the work of Yamamoto~\cite{Y} and introduce a product $\mstuff$ for multi-interpolated multiple zeta values.
+In this work we introduce a generalization $\vsig$ of the parameter $\sigma$~\eqref{DefSigma}, generalizing interpolated MZVs~\eqref{EqYamamoto2} to what we call multi-interpolated MZVs.
+This allows to gain more insight into structural decompositions of ordinary interpolated MZVs, as well as a link to the $\mathfrak{t}$-values of Hoffman~\cite{H2019}.
+Our results are the following.
+First, we obtain in Theorem~\ref{the:decomposition} a decomposition of multi\--interpolated multiple zeta values using ordered partitions.
+Second, we obtain several identities for multi-interpolated multiple zeta values, $\zt^{\vec{t}}(\{s\}_k)$, see Theorem~\ref{TheGF} and Corollary~\ref{Co1}, generalizing earlier results for $\ztt(\{s\}_{k})$.
+Third, as our main result we introduce in Section~\ref{SecAlg} a product $\mstuff$ for multi-interpolated multiple zeta values, generalizing~\eqref{eqn:YamamotoIdentity}.
+Interestingly, it turns out that the product $\mstuff$ involves a non-commutative variable $\vec{t}$, in contrast to the earlier $t$-harmonic product $\istuff$ for interpolated MZVs.